adadouche/esigelec-ue-lsp/TP/07 - Setup Hive.md

 jps | grep -E 'Node|Manager'$
 ```

-If the command returns the following, then you don't need to start the HDFS processes again:
+If the command returns the following, then you don't need to start the HDFS & Yarn processes again:
  - 1 Name Node
  - 3 Data Node
  - 1 Resource Manager